steve12345585/SnipeOffice/starmath/README.md

-# Formula Editor Code for LibreOffice Writer
+# Formula Editor Code for SnipeOffice Writer

 Good overview from the original developer: